ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

       *Composite reflectivity at f006 shows storm gathering strength*

 At forecast hour 12, the plots for each forecast show a similar evolution of the storm with both resolving a squall line.
 The ``test_expt`` plot shows a more intense squall line with discrete cells (areas of high composite reflectivity in dark red), which could lead to severe weather.
 The ``control`` plot shows an overall decrease in composite reflectivity values compared to f006.
-It also orients the squall line more northward with less intensity, possibly due to the previous runs' convection cooling the atmosphere.
+It also orients the squall line more northward with less intensity, possibly due to convection from the previous forecast runs cooling the atmosphere.
 In short, ``test_expt`` suggests that the storm will still be going strong at 06z on June 15, 2019, whereas the ``control`` suggests that the storm will begin to let up.

 .. figure:: _static/plots/refc_diff_regional_f012.png
       :align: center